Monday, November 11, 2013

 The band: The guitars scrawl and stutter while the rhythm section sticks to the basics.
 The bass guitar plays eighth notes on the roots, the drummer keeps four-on-the-floor, and the lead guitar shoots oscillating sixteenth-note patters through the fog like signal flashes.
 Cymbals: big, splashy, and frequent.

-: Unusual; songs without a clear center but never without musical focus.
+The songs: Unusual; songs without a clear center but never without musical focus.
 Many of these compositions feint toward verse-chorus structure, but substitute tag lines for releases.
 Teacher's narratives don't move forward in even paces, and the music follows suit: guitarrist Brother Stephen likes to introduce musical themes and then develop them and frequently works with reoccurring patterns, but they don't always develop according to expectation.
 Multi-Purpose Solution songs build toward foci rather than resolutions -- toward moments of heightened intensity.
 Sometimes these happen at the intersection of a repeated line and a harmonic resolution, and sometimes they don't.
 My favorite: Teacher breaking from a black meditation on a woman's breasts to count, gruffly, from one to forty-eight.

 What distinguishes this record from other records of its genre?: "Phagocyte", "scholastomy", "ontology", "trilobite": The MPs has got more ten-cent words than the last Decemberists record.
 The drunken, shambling intellectual is not an unusual figure in certain forms -- the blues, for instance, is loaded with them -- but there aren't many in indie rock.
 And there are even fewer musicians willing to follow down the thicket-filled paths Jim Teacher is determined to travel.